 Also, getting into a warehouse was a huge win for Findlay.
 The move from working in the garage with barely enough space to now having more space than we can even deal with is a pretty cool thing.

-Q: Is this your first business you’ve owned?
+Is this the first business you’ve owned?
 Did you have experience beforehand?

 The Hat I'm most proud of is the first Findlay hat we ever made, knowing it all started with that one is pretty sweet!